-Benzodiazepines cross the placenta and may produce respiratory depression and sedation in neonates.
-Advise mothers exposed to BYFAVO during pregnancy to monitor neonates for signs of sedation, respiratory depression, and feeding problems.
-Instruct patients to inform their healthcare provider if they are pregnant during treatment with remimazolam [see Warnings and Precautions (5.4), Use in Specific Populations (8.1)].
+Advise pregnant females that receiving BYFAVO late in pregnancy can result in sedation (respiratory depression, lethargy, hypotonia) and/or withdrawal symptoms (hyperreflexia, irritability, restlessness, tremors, inconsolable crying, and feeding difficulties) in newborns.
+Instruct patients to inform their healthcare provider if they are pregnant during treatment with BYFAVO [see Warnings and Precautions (5.4, 5.5), Use in Specific Populations (8.1)].